 London Recumbents offer cycle hire in Battersea Park, close to the zoo and Peace Pergola.
 Cycling is not only a great method of transport for exploring the full 200-acres of the huge riverside park but is also a fun activity on its own thanks to the unique recumbent bikes available to hire.
 Recumbent bikes are a style of bike where riders are in a laid-back reclining position and are great fun for both adults and children.

 Battersea Park Zoo:

-Battersea Park Zoo is a small children’s zoo located inside of Battersea Park itself, close to the Chelsea Gate entrance.
+Battersea Park Zoo is a children’s zoo located inside of Battersea Park, close to the Chelsea Gate entrance.
 The zoo is home to multiple species of mammals, reptiles and birds, including lemur, monkeys, meerkats, chinchillas, bearded dragons and many farmyard animals.

 Both children and adults can enjoy watching the animals play and observe the feedings, while also making the most of the zoo’s other facilities such as picnic and children’s play areas, the sandpit, pirate ship, children’s rides and zoo cafes.

 As well as being a fun place to visit, Battersea Park Zoo also places great importance on conservation and regularly holds workshops in conjunction with the People’s Trust for Endangered Species (PTES) to ensure that young visitors have the opportunity to learn about British wildlife and the dangers facing it.
 Make sure to head to the education and events cabins during your visit to find out what’s on.

 Battersea Park Zoo prices: Adults £9.50, Children £7.50.